fenago/data-science/lab_guides/Lab_8.md

 our goal being to predict incidences of malignant or benign breast cancer based on cell measurements sourced from the affected breast sample.

-These are the important attributes of the dataset:

-- ID number
-- Diagnosis (M = malignant, B = benign)
-- 3-32)

-10 real-valued features are computed for each cell nucleus as follows:

-- Radius (mean of distances from the center to points on the perimeter)

-- Texture (standard deviation of grayscale values)

-- Perimeter

-- Area

-- Smoothness (local variation in radius lengths)

-- Compactness (perimeter\^2 / area - 1.0)

-- Concavity (severity of concave portions of the contour)

-- Concave points (number of concave portions of the contour)

-- Symmetry

-- Fractal dimension (refers to the complexity of the tissue architecture; \"coastline approximation\" - 1)

 The following steps will help you complete this exercise: